 Learning from our mistakes

-Sometimes, however, the mistakes we make are more serious, and more complicated.
-It may also take us longer to learn from them and to change our ways.
-The most important thing in these instances is to learn how to accept what’s happened and move forward, rather than dwell on the past.
+Every so often a mistake is bigger than a quick fix, and that’s okay too.
+But it may also take us longer to learn from them and to change our ways.
+The most essential thing in these instances is accepting what’s happened and moving forward, rather than beating yourself up over it.

 Accepting our mistakes